 Administration, faculty and students are required to adhere to all local and state laws and ordinances, applicable federal laws and Business School policy.
 Students and staff members must carry Business School issued identification cards and all visitors to the campus must check in and sign in at the front desk.
 Security cameras are used and placed in strategic areas.
 The Business School cooperates with law enforcement agencies to enforce all laws and Business School personnel will contact the appropriate law enforcement agencies as necessary.
-The Business School maintains an annual security report that contains information relating to campus security, crimes and emergencies, and statistics concerning the occurrence of specified types of crimes on and in certain areas around the campus.
-Campus crime statistics and a crime log are kept on file within the Financial Aid Department and will be made available for review upon request.

 Anti-Hazing Policy Hazing means any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation or admission into, or affiliation with, any organization operating under the sanction of this Business School.
 Hazing includes, but is not limited to, any brutality of a physical nature, such as whipping, beating, and branding, forced calisthenics, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or other forced physical activity which could adversely affect the physical or mental health or safety of students.
 The Business School's students and individuals representing the Business School who work with students are prohibited from engaging in hazing activities.
 Individuals found guilty of violating this hazing policy will be subject to suspension or dismissal from the Business School.
-No Smoking Policy It is the policy of the Business School to provide a smoke and tobacco free environment consistent with the Business School's efforts to promote a campus setting conducive to learning and studying.
-As such, smoking is prohibited in and around the campus and campus building.
+Ref.
+ISD- Volume 7 | No. 4 | 2018-2019 No Smoking Policy It is the policy of the Business School to provide a smoke and tobacco free environment consistent with the Business School's efforts to promote a campus setting conducive to learning and studying.
+As such, smoking is prohibited in and around the school facilities.
 It is the responsibility of all members of the Business School staff and student body to observe this smoke free policy and to politely remind others of their equal responsibility with regard to this health, courtesy and fire safety issue.

-Weapons Policy The Business School has adopted the following weapons policy: A student who brings a weapon on campus is in violation of the Business School's policy.
+Weapons Policy The Business School has adopted the following weapons policy: A student who brings a weapon to the school premises is in violation of the Business School's policy.
 The student will be immediately withdrawn from the Business School.